 Home schools are billed school quarterly for host fees (Fees set aside for Mr. van de Griendt’s Home School Quarterly on site Assessments /Home Educators Meetings / Traveling and Petrol costs / Telephonic and E mail support, etc.) and these accounts will be sent via e mail around the time of the beginning of each school quarter.

 Training Courses for all new Home Educators are normally scheduled for the two week days directly before the start of every new school quarter.
 These courses are offered at Mr. van de Griendt’s home/office in Ceres.
 They serve to train the responsible parent of new home schools that have registered (and Tutors where applicable) – in the academic curriculum they have decided to follow, the administration involved, and the Biblical Philosophy behind home schooling.
 Both parents may attend, but this should be arranged.

 Training Curriculum is ordered for parents (and Tutors where applicable), and workshops, lectures and Presentations are completed during these two days.
 Training will commence at 09h00 on day one and will be completed at 17h00 for the day.
 Homework is given after day one.
 Day two starts at 08h00 and will be completed at 17h00 (possibly earlier), depending on the individual rate parents worked through certain projects.

 Compulsory Home Educators Days are scheduled for the second, third and fourth quarters.
-These days are normally held from 09h00-13h00 at the homes of home educators in four regions namely, Fraserburg, Hartenbos, Ashton and Malmesbury.
+These days are normally held from 09h00-13h00 at the homes of home educators in four regions namely, Fraserburg, Hartenbos, Ashton and Cape Town.
 All home educators in the surrounding areas then travel to these venues and are welcome to bring their children with them for social interaction with other home schooled students.